-Over the past 20-30 years Ticino's red wines have become of international caliber and during contests they appear as some of the best in the world.
-The most widespread vine in the Italian part of Switzerland (82%) is precisely that same Merlot that distinguishes the production of Bordeaux, and can also be made into whites with excellent results.
-To understand the relationship Merlot has to Ticino, we suggest an itinerary that will take you to the places where the first stumps of this variety were planted over a century ago and a visit to the "Casa del vino" which stocks 200 Ticino vintages.
+Over the last decades, Ticino's red wines have become of international caliber and during contests they appear as some of the best in the world.
+The most widespread vine in the Italian part of Switzerland (82%) is precisely that same Merlot that distinguishes the production of Bordeaux, and that today is also made into whites with excellent results.
+To understand the relationship Merlot has to Ticino, we suggest an itinerary that takes you to the places where the first stumps of this variety were planted over a century ago and a visit to the "Corte del vino" which stocks 200 Ticino vintages.

 The Ticino grape, that generally ripens at the end of September, gives the wine an intense and sharp ruby red tinge with a balanced body and pronounced character perfect for maturation in small oak barrels.